ICICT 2017: The 7th International Conference on ICT was held successfully at the IBA Karachi

 faculty members, researchers, industry leaders, and students.
 HEC and IEEE were the key partners for this conference.

 Dr. Farrukh Iqbal, Dean and Director IBA, welcomed the audience and highlighted the long standing nature of the conference, which was initiated in 2005 and is held once every two years.
 Enunciating the merits of the conference, Dr. Farrukh Iqbal said, “The papers for this conference came from five different continents, which shows the recognition of this conference at an international level.”
 He also emphasized that only one third of the papers were accepted after a thorough review process conducted by the technical committee, comprising of senior researchers from across Pakistan and around the world.
+Out of a total of 114 papers 30% were finally accepted with 34 papers being part of the IEEE Proceedings.

 Next, the Chief Guest Dr. Arshad Ali, Executive Director HEC, addressed the audience about the importance of ICT in everyday life, which was the theme of this year’s conference.
 Dr. Arshad stated that, “As a nation, we need to develop indigenous technologies, solutions and devices to solve the local problems.
 And the young talent and innovators that are designing new technological solutions should be recognized and rewarded on forums like this conference to encourage and motivate further advancement in technology”.
 Furthermore, he mentioned that the role of a teacher has shifted from leader to facilitator in an ICT based education system and that besides education, many other fields have also advanced using ICT.